DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/httpauth.md

 {% include authentication/http-credentials.md %}

-TestCafe uses the specified credentials for all requests that require authentication in the fixture.
+TestCafe uses credentials specified with `fixture.httpAuth` for all requests that require authentication within the fixture.
 To specify credentials to be used in individual tests, use the [test.httpAuth](../test/httpauth.md) method.